 87137-02 INSPECTION REQUIREMENTS

 The requirements of 10 CFR Part 37 apply only to licensees in possession of aggregated category 1 and 2 quantities of radioactive materials, including sealed and unsealed sources.
-Affected licensees may include manufacturers and distributors, self-shielded irradiators, open-air beam calibrators, pool-type irradiators, medical facilities with blood irradiators and/or gamma-ray stereotactic radiosurgery (gamma knife), radiopharmacies, industrial radiographers, and licensees transporting category 1 and 2 quantities of radioactive material.
+Affected licensees may include manufacturers and distributors, self-shielded irradiators, open-air beam calibrators, pool-type irradiators, medical facilities with blood irradiators and/or gamma-ray stereotactic radiosurgery (gamma knife), radiopharmacies, industrial radiographers, well loggers, and licensees transporting category 1 and 2 quantities of radioactive material.
 The focus of this inspection procedure is the security inspections of those licensed under 10 CFR Part 30, that are subject to Part 37 requirements when possessing certain aggregated category 1 and 2 quantities of radioactive material.

-In addition to the requirements outlined in Inspection Manual Chapter (IMC) 2800 the inspector should review and have available for easy reference: the final rule and implementation guidance, including any supplemental correspondence applicable to the rule (e.g., licensee responses, requests for relief or exemption, and final NRC determinations).
+In addition to the requirements outlined in Inspection Manual Chapter (IMC) 2800, “Materials Inspection Program,” the inspector should review and have available for easy reference: the final rule and implementation guidance, including any supplemental correspondence applicable to the rule (e.g., licensee responses, requests for relief or exemption, and final NRC determinations).

 87137-03 INSPECTION GUIDANCE